 This Guide adopts a case-based approach, using scenarios that approximate real-world quality assurance issues in distance education contexts.
-The case-based approach encourages learners to identify and explore issues and to find solutions, thus aligning well with active learning strategies that emphasise collaboration and co-construction of meaning.
-Active learning is a learner-centred approach, then, in which learners take more responsibility for their learning with facilitators providing guidance.
+The case-based approach encourages you, as learners, to identify and explore issues and to find solutions.
+Thus, it aligns well with active learning strategies that emphasise collaboration and co-construction of meaning.
+Active learning is a learner-centred approach, then, in which learners must take more responsibility for their learning with instructors or facilitators providing guidance.
 The use of case studies is but one strategy that supports active learning; others include discussion, role play and problem solving.
-The case studies included in this Guide incorporate the three other strategies just mentioned and are designed to allow learners to exercise independence, analyse and find solutions to quality-related issues, while being guided by an instructor or facilitator.
+The case studies included in this Guide incorporate the three other strategies just mentioned and are designed to allow you to exercise independence, analyse and find solutions to quality-related issues, while being guided by an instructor or facilitator.
 In most applications of cases, there are no right or wrong answers.
 This is one such application.
 Contexts and situations differ and what is important is the practicality of the solutions arrived at and their compliance with the Standards for Distance Education.